Ludlow, St Laurence Church

 Attraction Type: Historic Church

-Location: off King Street (which is a main thoroughfare), by the Buttercross
+Location: Off King Street, by the Buttercross

 Website: Ludlow, St Laurence Church